Skip to main content

 Following upticks or dips in new business formations across the country can help spot trends that may indicate economic health in different regions.
 This can provide insight into emerging industries and investment opportunities.

-Assess Policy Impact
+Assess Policy Impact in States

 A sharp increase or decrease in business creation that coincides with recent policy change can reveal the impact of local regulatory changes and help policymakers assess whether policies drive or hinder economic development.